bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 top of the base if their condition is met.

 Component styles, once defined, can be converted to `Modifier`s using the `toModifier` method.
-This way, you can pass them into Silk or Compose for Web widgets:
+This way, you can pass them into either Silk widgets *or* Compose for Web elements:

 ```kotlin
 val SomeWidgetStyle = ComponentStyle("some-widget") { /*...*/ }